 Contact a New York City Section 75 Hearings Lawyer Today

 Civil service laws provide essential protections for public workers.
 Given the potential consequences of an adverse employment decision–including a suspension without pay or termination–it is important for all covered employees to assert their legal rights.
-The first thing you should do is contact a qualified New York employment law attorney who can advise you of your Section 75 rights and advocate for your interests.
-Call the Law Offices of White, Nisar & Hilferty, LLP, today if you need immediate assistance.
+The first thing you should do is contact a qualified New York employment attorney who can advise you of your Section 75 rights and advocate for your interests.
+Call the Law Offices of Nisar Law Group, P.C., today if you need immediate assistance.